 Ornamental plants are plants that are grown for decorative purposes in garden and landscape design projects.
 The scientific study of ornamental plants is called floriculture.
 The person who grows or sells flower is called a florist.
 There is need to educate the populace on the valuable impact of these plant species in the society.
-The presentation involves meaning of ornamental plants, common features of ornamental plants such as such as leaves, scent, fruit, stem, bark, Cultivation of ornamental, Classification of ornamental plants, Economic importance of ornamental plants such as add beauty to any garden or landscape, Common types of ornamental plants found in Nigeria, Advantage of planting ornamental plants, Ways to take care of ornamental plants.
+The presentation involves meaning of ornamental plants, common features of ornamental plants such as such as leaves, scent, fruit, stem, bark, Cultivation of ornamental, Classification of ornamental plants, Economic importance of ornamental plants such as add beauty to any garden or landscape, Common types of ornamental plants.
 Several recommended were made among which are: Botanical Society of Nigeria (BOSON) should create more awareness on economic importances of Ornamental plants, Awareness programme on catch them young on botany courses should be done from secondary school level to tertiary institutions, Government should assist in funding the Agricultural sector both commercial and subsistence agriculture toward exhibit their tasks in planting system, Also, researchers should be sponsor attending semina , conference and workshop on Plants exhibition.